zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/csv.md

 ---

-## Content Queries
+## Records Query

-For each instance a dynamically generated source query and mapping `Object Type` will be available as Dynamic Content option under the CSV group.
+For each [Source](#source) a **Records Query** is created on the fly and made available as Dynamic Content option under the CSV Group.
+It fetches records from the file and resolves to a list of dynamically generated CSV record type based on the file schema.

 {% image %}
 ![CSV Records Query](/assets/ytp/sources/csv-query-records.webp)